lg-labs/duplicate-files/README.md

 make delete-duplicates
 ```

-## 🚀 Bonus: Order files by day
+## 🚀 Bonus: Order files by month or day

-The files ordered on set by day and generate folders with the following format `YYYY-MM-DD` as a result.
+The files ordered on set by day and generate folders with the following format `YYYY-MM` or `YYYY-MM-DD` as a result.

 ```shell
 make reorder-files